 So here, we have a list of frequently asked questions that we’ve compiled just for you.

 A: Yes.
 RO filters remove 98% of all lead in tap water leaving it healthier than when it entered it.

 Q: Does boiling water remove lead?

-A: No. Lead in a non-volatile element which is not evaporated upon heating/boiling water.
+A: No. Lead is a non-volatile element that is not evaporated upon heating/boiling water.
 Rather, its concentration increases upon heating.